neat/adaptive/core

 ADJUST_RATE_DEFAULT

-Default adjustment step for adaptive minimal-criterion threshold updates.
+Default adjustment step size for adaptive minimal-criterion acceptance threshold updates.

 ANCESTOR_UNIQ_MODE_EPSILON